 Students: Read and following instructions prior to registering.

 To apply for a course you need a FEMA Student Identification Number (SID).
 This number will be used in place of a Social Security Number on General Admissions Application forms.
-This includes applications for the 2-day on-campus program (formerly the State Weekend Program).
-Applications received with a Social Security Number instead of the required Student Identification Number will be returned to the applicant.
+This includes applications for the 2-day on-campus program (the State Weekend Program).
 Please click on the link below to obtain your SID.
 The process takes about 10 minutes.

 Eligibility to receive a certificate of completion requires class attendance both Saturday and Sunday.
 Failure to do so, will result in your entire department being banned from State Weekend programs for a period of 3 years.
-If you have an emergency, and must leave the campus, please contact Student Services in Building “C” and ask them to inform Wayne Bailey or Mike Edwards.
+If you have an emergency, and must leave the campus, please contact Student Services in Building “C” and ask them to inform Wayne Bailey.

-Registration: $80.00 -- covers meals in the Campus Cafeteria - Friday dinner through Sunday lunch (at the campus cafeteria), a recreation pass, socials and favors.
+Registration: $80.00 fee covers meals in the Campus Cafeteria - Friday dinner through Sunday lunch (at the campus cafeteria), a recreation pass, socials and favors.
 Lodging and course costs are absorbed by the Academy.
-Transportation expenses and meals en route and return are the responsibility of the student.
+Transportation expenses and meals in route and return are the responsibility of the student.

 1202 Mail Service Center